-When managing a dogs weight, Pumpkin can be used to provide a feeling of fullness, allowing reduced calorie diets or portion controlling to aid in weight loss without leaving your dog feeling starved.
+When managing your dog's weight, Pumpkin can be used to provide a feeling of fullness, allowing reduced calorie diets or portion control to aid in weight loss without leaving your dog feeling starved.

-Check out this article for more in-depth look at the benefits of pumpkin for your dog.
+Check out this article for a closer look at the benefits of pumpkin for your dog.

 Types of Treats

 Treats can be used for a variety of reason such as training, rewarding, mental stimulation, or health solutions.

 Typically training treats are much smaller, softer or high value, allowing you to give larger quantities for the duration of the training session.
 Rewarding and mental stimulation treats on the other hand, although still high value, are either going to be larger and take longer to consume or will be used to stuff a toy or used in a game to occupy your dog for a longer period of time.